Band of Gold (Freda Payne song): Topic and controversy

 The song tells a story which is open to a number of interpretations – based on the lyrics in the most commonly heard version of the song, which is the seven-inch single, the story is of a recently married woman whose husband is incapable of loving her (even though he tried), resulting in the couple sleeping in separate rooms on their honeymoon, to her dismay.
 It would appear that the marriage ended in the husband's abandoning his bride, leaving her with no more than the "band of gold" of the title (and the dreams she invested in it).
 Allusions to the husband either being impotent or gay have been suggested as the cause of the breakdown of the relationship.
-Steve Huey's article on Allmusic.com deciphers the song as being about the man being impotent – "being unable to perform".
+Robert Christgau, writing in The Village Voice, alluded to the song as being "about wedding-night impotence"; Steve Huey of AllMusic also deciphered the song as being about the man being impotent – "being unable to perform".